ividrine/AnimationCurvesExporter/README.md

 ## About

-UE5 Plugin to export animation sequence curve data to csv.
-Compatible with 5.4+.
+UE5 Plugin to bulk export animation sequence curve data to csv.

 ## Installation

 Download this repo and copy it into the Plugins folder of your project.
+Supports engine versions 5.4 and above.

 ## Usage